Alaska Foreclosure Laws and Procedures

 At the sale, the lender usually makes a credit bid.
 The lender can bid up to the total amount owed, including fees and costs, or it may bid less.
 In some states, when the lender is the high bidder at the sale but bids less than the total debt, it can get a deficiency judgment (see below) against the borrower.

-If the lender is the highest bidder, the property becomes what's called "Real Estate Owned" (REO).
-But if a bidder, say a third party, is the highest bidder and offers more than you owe, and the sale results in excess proceeds—that is, money over and above what's needed to pay off all the liens on your property—you're entitled to that surplus money.
+The property becomes "Real Estate Owned" (REO) if the lender is the highest bidder.
+But if a bidder, say a third party, is the highest bidder and offers more than you owe, and the sale results in excess proceeds (over and above what's needed to pay off all the liens on your property), you're entitled to that surplus money.

-A few potential ways to stop a foreclosure include reinstating the loan, redeeming the property before the sale, or filing for bankruptcy.
-Of course, if you're able to work out a loss mitigation option, like a loan modification, that will also stop a foreclosure.
+A few potential ways to stop a foreclosure and keep your home include reinstating the loan, redeeming the property, or filing for bankruptcy.

 Reinstating the Loan